agordon/compute/examples.md

 ### <a name="header_lines"></a>Example: Header Lines

 A *header line* is an optional first line in the input or output files, which labels each column.
-`calc` can generate header line in the output file, even if the input file doesn't have a header line (`scores.txt` does not have a header line, the first line in the file contains data).
+`compute` can generate header line in the output file, even if the input file doesn't have a header line (`scores.txt` does not have a header line, the first line in the file contains data).

 Use '--header-out' to add a header line to the output (when the input does not contain a header line):

-    $ calc --header-out -g 2 count 3 mean 3 pstdev 3 < scores.txt
+    $ compute --header-out -g 2 count 3 mean 3 pstdev 3 < scores.txt
     GroupBy(field-2)    mean(field-3)  sstdev(field-3)
     Arts                68.9474        10.4215
     Business            87.3636        5.18214